 - Add the wet ingredients to the dry ingredients and stir well to combine.

-- Stir in the lemon zest and juice (the batter will foam a little).
+- Stir in the lemon juice and zest (the batter will bubble and foam a little).
 Then fold in the blueberries.

 - Pour the batter into the prepared loaf pan.
 If desired, add thin slices of lemon to the top of the batter before baking.